SierraSoftworks/tailscale-udm/README.md

 tailscale up --advertise-exit-node --advertise-routes="10.0.0.0/24" --snat-subnet-routes=false --accept-routes --reset
 ```

-For more information on the `tailscale up` command, refer to the official
+For more details on available options, see the official [tailscale up command documentation][tailscale-up-docs].
-[documentation][tailscale-up-docs].

 ### Why can't I see a network interface for Tailscale?